-While each candidate will be given a chance to craft an opening and closing statement, much of the time will be devoted to public questions that the candidates will not have heard beforehand.
+While each candidate will be given an chance to craft an opening and closing statement, much of the time will be devoted to public questions that the candidates will not have heard beforehand.

 “We want the responses to be spontaneous.
 It is not our practice to give the candidates the questions in advance,” says Corryn Grayston, general manager of the chamber.

 The questions will be compiled into categories and condensed into as succinct a format as possible.
-The chamber board will review and select the questions based on the submissions received.
+The board of the chamber will review and select the questions based on the submissions received.
 This is to save time and make the question period run as smoothly as possible.

-Grayston has confirmed that Conservative candidate Mel Arnold, Liberal candidate Cindy Derkaz, NDP candidate Jacqui Gingras will attend, while she is waiting for confirmation from Chris George of the Green Party.
+Grayston has confirmed that Conservative candidate Mel Arnold, Liberal candidate Cindy Derkaz, NDP candidate Jacqui Gingras will attend, but she is waiting for confirmation from Chris George of the Green Party.